INFIERI 2025

 • HIGH TECH and FUNDAMENTAL SCIENCE SYMPOSIUM: Part 2 on TOWARDS AN AI WORLD ?

-Speaker: MISTRAL representative (TBA)
+Speaker: MISTRAL representative: TBA

-Speaker: Firm representative (TBA) (DEEPSEEK or other(s) Firms)
+Speaker: HUAWEI representative (TBA)

 • CONCLUDING TALK FOR INFIERI2025 SCHOOL IN PISA AND THE RELATED HIGH TECHXFUNDAMENTAL SCIENCE SYMPOSIUM